TheGithubJoshua/ALboot/README.md

 # ALboot
 ## A simple light-weight bootable alpine-based linux distro with a text gui
+(Not Really A Distro Just A Bunch Of Shell Scripts.)

 ### Uses:
 ##### System Rescue